Skelmis/cs.skelmis.co.nz/readme.md

 ---

-A simple Django based implementation for redirecting from https://cheatsheet.koldfusion.xyz to my cheatsheet site
+A simple Django based implementation for redirecting from https://cheatsheet.koldfusion.xyz to my any site I want